 \section{Experiments}

-\subsection{Efficiency comparison}
+\subsection{Efficiency Comparison}

-The runtimes of our solvers and the comparative solvers are evaluated on an Intel(R) Core(TM) i7-7800X 3.50GHz.
+The runtimes of the solvers are evaluated on an Intel(R) Core(TM) i7-7800X 3.50GHz.
 All algorithms are implemented in C++.
-Methods \texttt{17pt-Li}, \texttt{8pt-Kneip} and \texttt{6pt-Stewenius} are provided in the OpenGV library.
-We implemented solver \texttt{4pt-Lee}.
-For methods \texttt{4pt-Sweeney} and \texttt{4pt-Liu}, we used their publicly available implementations from GitHub.
-The average, over 10 000 runs, processing times of the solvers are shown in Table~\ref{SolverTime}.
+Methods \texttt{17pt-Li}, \texttt{8pt-Kneip} and \texttt{6pt-Stewenius} are provided in the OpenGV library~\cite{kneip2014opengv}.
+We implemented the \texttt{4pt-Lee} method.
+For methods \texttt{4pt-Sweeney}, \texttt{4pt-Liu} and \texttt{6AC-Ventura}, we used their publicly available implementations from GitHub.
+The average, over 10,000 runs, processing times of the solvers are shown in Table~\ref{SolverTime}.
 The runtimes of the methods \texttt{1AC~plane} , \texttt{2AC~plane} and \texttt{4pt-Liu} are the lowest, because these methods solve the 4-degree polynomial equation.
-The \texttt{2AC~method} which solves the 6-degree polynomial equation also requires low computation time.
+The \texttt{2AC~vertical} which solves the 6-degree polynomial equation also requires low computation time.

-\subsection{Numerical stability}
+\subsection{Numerical Stability}

 Figure~\ref{fig:Numerical} reports the numerical stability of the solvers in the noise-free case.
-The procedure is repeated 10 000 times.
+The procedure is repeated 10,000 times.
 The empirical probability density functions (vertical axis) are plotted as the function of the log$_{10}$ estimated errors (horizontal axis).
-Methods \texttt{1AC~plane}, \texttt{2AC~plane}, \texttt{2AC method}, \texttt{17pt-Li}~\cite{li2008linear}, \texttt{4pt-Lee}~\cite{hee2014relative} and \texttt{4pt-Sweeney}~\cite{sweeney2014solving} are numerically stable.
+Methods \texttt{1AC~plane}, \texttt{2AC~plane}, \texttt{2AC~vertical}, \texttt{17pt-Li}\cite{li2008linear}, \texttt{4pt-Lee}~\cite{hee2014relative}, \texttt{4pt-Sweeney}~\cite{sweeney2014solving} and \texttt{6AC-Ventura}~\cite{alyousefi2020multi} are numerically stable.
 It can also be seen that the \texttt{4pt-Sweeney} method has a small peak, both in the rotation and translation error curves, around $10^{-2}$.
 The \texttt{8pt-Kneip} method based on iterative optimization is susceptible to falling into local minima.
 Due to the use of first-order approximation of the relative rotation, the \texttt{4pt-Liu} method inevitably has greater than zero error in the noise-free case.